Calyhre/keepmeup/README.md

 #### With it you can :

-* Keep your application awake
+* Keep your application awake (be aware of the new heroku dyno pricing)
 * Put it in maintenance mode within a click

 ## Get started